 These general studies will provide the proper perspective and orientation for study within your major and the habits of mind you'll need to succeed in anything you choose to do.

 Beyond the Classroom

 Learning doesn't stop the minute you walk out of the classroom.

 CUA students live their education.
 They go abroad to learn languages and experience other cultures.
-They take up jobs and internships to get practical experience applying what they know.
-They take part in the many opportunities to grow in their faith and learn through serving others organized by Campus Ministry.
-They soak in the rich cultural offerings on-campus-- theatre, concerts, exhibits, lectures--and participate in many student organizations and leadership programs.
+They take up jobs and internships to get practical experience applying their knowledge.
+They participate in the many opportunities to grow in their faith and learn through serving others organized by Campus Ministry.
+They soak in the rich cultural offerings on campus-- theatre, concerts, exhibits, lectures--and participate in many student organizations and leadership programs.
 And they take advantage of all that an intellectually vibrant capital city offers.